Tren de Aragua: Criminalization of asylum

 Human rights organizations have raised concerns about the misuse of visual or cultural stereotypes as justification for deportations, often carried out before scheduled court hearings or pending legal decisions.
 This practice has been criticized for undermining the principles of international law and fundamental rights to legal defense and asylum.
-One of the most notable purported cases is that of Jerce Reyes Barrios, a 36-year-old Venezuelan footballer who was deported to El Salvador by the Trump administration due to his alleged association with the group Tren de Aragua.
+One of the most notable purported cases is that of Jerce Reyes Barrios, a 36-year-old Venezuelan football player who was deported to El Salvador by the Trump administration due to his alleged association with the group Tren de Aragua.
 Reyes Barrios had legally entered the United States in 2024 and applied for asylum after allegedly fleeing torture in Venezuela.
 He was scheduled to appear in court in April but was removed from the country without prior notice.
 Although a federal judge ordered a halt to deportation flights, the government claimed that the flights were already beyond its jurisdiction at the time.
 Over 200 Venezuelans have been transferred to the Terrorism Confinement Center (CECOT) in El Salvador under the 1798 Alien Enemies Act.
-The deportations have been denounced by Nicolás Maduro’s government, which called the transfers a "kidnapping" and denied any links between the deportees and the gang.
+The deportations have been denounced by Nicolás Maduro's government, which called the transfers a "kidnapping" and denied any links between the deportees and the gang.